Why Caregiver Training is a Priority

-If we take the words of Branson, then caregivers (employees) who are engaged will care even more about their patients.
+If we take the words of Branson to heart, then caregivers (employees) who are engaged will care even more about their patients.
 That’s why investing in training and development is vital in home health care; it will create the kind of behaviors we all want in those caring for our loved ones when we can’t be there.
 However, the majority of training in today’s companies is ineffective: a Gartner survey found that 70% of employees reported that they don’t have a mastery of the skills needed to do their jobs.

 Not to put too fine a point on it, you need to offer training and development that leads to career growth and advancement.
 This will not only help your agency meet licensing and certification needs for your staff and avoid serious compliance issues but also benefits your employees, patients, and business in the following ways.